grafos-ml/test.fm/README.md

 ===========

 Test.fm is (yet another) testing framework for Collaborative Filtering models.
-It integrates well with pandas as the default data manipulation libarary and gives an easy wayt to investigate how well your models perform and why.
+It integrates well with pandas as the default data manipulation library and gives an easy way to investigate how well your models perform and why.
 You can build a model using okapi and then check how it performs on the testing data.
 Or if you have only a little data set, you can use it directly.